knative/docs/code-samples/eventing/bookstore-sample-app/db/README.md

 ## Overview
 ### The Database Schema
-The BookReviews table contains all reviews made on the bookstore website.
+The BookReviews table https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#custom-resources all reviews made on the bookstore website.

 See the columns of the BookReviews table below:
 * `ID (serial)` - Primary Key